 What are the differences between chiropractic and osteopathy?

 In most other countries chiropractors are better known than osteopaths, their forms of treatment have similarities but there are important differences.
 Chiropractors make use of direct adjustment of a specific vertebra in a given direction, whereas osteopaths often use more massage or soft tissue techniques during the treatment of patients.
 Chiropractors use X-rays about five times more frequently than osteopaths and also make fuller use of other diagnostic tests.
 Differences in theory are mostly historical.
 The early osteopaths believed that the effect of their treatment was on the blood circulation whereas chiropractors emphasised, and still do, the role of the nervous system.
 It is probably true to say that the practical differences have become fewer over the years, and both professions suffer from misconceptions about the other’s work as there has been inadequate contact between the two.

 What about my general practitioner?

 Most patients consult a chiropractor directly, usually after personal recommendation.
 However, general practitioners are allowed by the General Medical Council to refer patients to chiropractors, provided that they maintain responsibility for the patient and are sure that the chiropractor is a proper person to deal with the patient’s condition.
 The NICE guidelines now recommend Chiropractic as part of the treatment for low back pain.
 In some area’s chiropractic can be paid for by the NHS, unfortunately this is not yet available in South Gloucestershire or Bristol.

 In recent years general practitioners have increasingly been referring patients for chiropractic treatment.
-Even so, many GPs are not aware of the GMC guidelines and others remain poorly informed about chiropractic.

 Difficulties in the past may have been caused because chiropractic has developed outside the medical profession, but nowadays chiropractors see themselves as an essential complement to existing medical services.
 There is no doubt that a close working relationship between chiropractors and medical practitioners is in the best interest of the patient.